 Benchmarking is the first phase of this program and will require buildings to measure and compare their energy and water usage to similar buildings and past consumption.
 You cannot lower your energy and water usage if you do not have a baseline, and the simple act of measuring can decrease usage by 2 – 3% per year.
 Currently, the ordinance is in place for buildings over 20,000 sq ft. but will move to include smaller buildings incrementally each year.

 One building that was ready to get involved was the Aspen Art Museum.
-“Efficiency is always a focus of the Aspen Art Museum, so when we were contacted by the Building IQ team, we jumped at the opportunity to participate.” – AAM CFO Tyler Schube.
+“Efficiency is always a focus of the Aspen Art Museum, so when we were contacted by the Building IQ team, we jumped at the opportunity to participate.” – AAM Director of Development Jaclyn Carr.
 The museum stands out physically with its unique architecture, and is also a staple in our community hosting a variety of exhibitions, community events, and youth programs.
 Before the ordinance passed, they had already started looking into becoming more energy efficient, more automated, and having a higher level of functionality.
 Museums are incredibly complicated as far as keeping the heating, cooling, and humidity accurate.
 It is important to be able to use an automated climate control system system to ensure the art is at the correct temperature and humidity, and if not, it could affect the valuable pieces of art.
 They have the climate control system in place, but it is not as automated as they would like.
-With millions of dollars of art and their reputation on the line, they decided to do a BAS improvement study (Building Automated Systems study).
+With all of this in mind, they decided to do a BAS improvement study (Building Automated Systems study).
 The outcome of this study informed the museum that, they can rewrite and update the code so it can be a fully automated system.
 The BAS study is focused on the long-term maintenance of the building, but the result will make it more energy efficient.

 With the HVAC being their top priority, the second is lighting.
 The museum was designed in 2012, and even though that was only 10 years ago, LED lightning was not as pertinent as it is now.
 Most of the lighting is currently incandescent, and again with museums, the lighting gets complicated.
 They have spot lighting, track lighting, dimmers, gallery cove lighting, common room lighting, not to mention custom lighting for events and parties.
 LED lighting provides the same or higher quality of light, uses 75 percent less energy, and lasts 25 times longer than the old incandescent bulbs, so switching the bulbs alone could save the Art Museum money and carbon emissions.
 With high tech controls for the lighting, it can be automated or controlled via a smartphone or table and will cut emissions even more.